hasura/graphql-engine/docs/graphql/manual/schema/remote-relationships/remote-schema-relationships.rst

 2. We select the ``auth0`` schema that we've added.
 3. We set up the config to join the ``auth0_id`` input argument of our remote schema field to the ``auth0_id`` column of this table (in this case, the ``users`` table).

-Step 4: Explore with GraphiQL
+Step 3: Explore with GraphiQL
 -----------------------------

-In the GraphiQL tab, test out your remote relationship.
+In the GraphiQL tab, test out your remote schema relationship.

 .. graphiql::
   :view_only: